meetric1/sdk_screenspace_shaders/README.md

 This repository contains everything required to compile shaders, you do not need to download anything else.

 Go into the `shadersrc` folder and run `build_shaders.bat`.
 This should build the template and example shaders successfully.
-The generated shaders are in the `shaders` folder
+The generated shaders are in the `shaders` folder.
+You can drag and drop a shader onto the `build_shader.bat` to only compile a specific shader.

 Create a new folder in your game's `custom` folder such as `my_shaders`.
 Copy the `shaders` folder to that new folder, then copy the `materials` folder from this repository to your new folder as well.